surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 11.2.0-b.2 =
+= 11.2.0-rc.1 =

-(2022/02/24) Added support for The Event Calendar organizer and venue featured images (Premium edition).
+(2022/02/24) Added support for The Event Calendar organizer and venue images (Premium edition).

 = 11.1.1 =